 Example – A Sergeant or commissioned officer:

-- Rank is not transferable to Tasmania Police, but applicants may seek recognition of their previous rank held, at the conclusion of a successful probationary period.
+- Rank is not transferrable to Tasmania Police, but applicants may seek recognised prior learning, at the conclusion of a successful probationary period.

 - A determination as to where an applicant may enter the Tasmania Police promotional system, and under what circumstances will be dependent on the evidence provided by each applicant.